Who may donate to the Willed Body Program?

 - A history or active infection of HIV/AIDS or hepatitis

-- Diseases such as MRSA, sepsis, or tuberculosis at the time of death
+- Communicable diseases such as COVID, MRSA or tuberculosis at the time of death

 - Family member objections